PerfectlySoft/Perfect-Hadoop/Doc/MapReduceHistory.md

 ----|---------|-----------
-service|String|the service protocol of web request - http / https host|String|the hostname or ip address of the Hadoop Map Reduce history server host port|Int|the port of webhdfs host, default is 19888 auth|Authorization| .off or .krb5.
+service|String|the service protocol of web request - http / https host|String|the hostname or ip address of the Hadoop Map Reduce history server host port|Int|the port of host, default is 19888 auth|Authorization| .off or .krb5.
 Default value is .off proxyUser|String|proxy user, if applicable apibase|String|use this parameter *ONLY* the target server has a different api routine other than `/ws/v1/history`